 On December 26, much to his disgust, Forde was obliged to recross the river; upon which, Anunderaj, thinking that Forde was returning to punish him for his perfidy, fled with his troops to the hills, where they concealed themselves.

 Forde, without money, was unable to prosecute his war.
-He, therefore, left a small force to protect Rajahmundry and marched to a place called Peddapore, about 16 km from Condore, and there entrenched himself.
+He, therefore, left a small force to protect Rajahmundry and marched to Peddapore, about 16 km from Condore, and there entrenched himself.

-At length after much negotiation Anunderaj was induced to fulfil his undertaking but 50 precious days had been lost and the French had gained time to recover themselves.
+At length after much negotiation Anunderaj was induced to fulfill his undertaking but 50 precious days had been lost and the French had gained time to recover themselves.